services

 We serve families who self-identify as Indigenous.
 Primarily we serve pregnant people and new parents who identify as women.
 Our clients include racialized Indigenous and Indigenous LGBTQ2 people, people who use drugs, people involved with child welfare, insecurely housed folks, and people who have travelled to Vancouver for perinatal healthcare services from other parts of the province.
 We work alongside midwives, doctors and other health systems partners to educate and advocate for Indigenous women’s health and gender inclusivity in reproductive health care.

-Indigenous Full SPectrum Doula Training
+Indigenous Full Spectrum Doula Training

 Learn more